libsdl-org/sdlwiki/SDL2/SDL_HINT_TIMER_RESOLUTION.md

 If this variable is set to "0", the system timer resolution is not set.

 The default value is "1".
 This hint may be set at any time.

-## Default

-By default the value is "1".

 ----
 [CategoryAPI](CategoryAPI), [CategoryAPIMacro](CategoryAPIMacro), [CategoryDefine](CategoryDefine), [CategoryHints](CategoryHints), [CategoryDraft](CategoryDraft)